Reasoning over User Preferences: Knowledge Graph-Augmented LLMs for Explainable Conversational Recommendations: Methodology

 \subsubsection{Graph-to-Text Adapter}

-The entity embeddings produced by the graph encoder, while rich in structural information, exist in a different representational space from the LLM's textual token representations.
+The entity embeddings from the graph encoder exist in a different representational space from the LLM's textual token representations.
 This makes it challenging for the LLM to effectively reason with the KG-augmented context to generate user preferences.
 To bridge this semantic gap and enable effective knowledge integration, we introduce an adapter module that creates a mapping between graph-structured entity embeddings and the LLM's textual domain.
 Specifically, the adaptation process is defined as:

-where $\mathbf{h}_{e}^{\tau}$ is the adapted entity embedding aligned with the LLM's semantic space, $\mathbf{h}_e$ is the entity embedding generated from graph encoder, and $f_P$ is the projection function implemented as a linear layer.
+where $\mathbf{h}_{e}^{\tau}$ is the adapted entity embedding aligned with the LLM's semantic space, $\mathbf{h}_{e}$ is the entity embedding generated from graph encoder, and $f_{P}$ is the projection function implemented as a linear layer.